boltops-tools/lono/docs/_docs/tutorial-edit-template.md

 #### Lono Generate

-Then, it is helpful to generate the templates and verify that the generated templates `output/templates` are what we expect before launching.
+It is helpful to generate the templates and verify that the files in `output/templates` look like what we expect before launching.

 ```
 $ lono generate